eugenehan94/EclipseWebsiteProject/README.md

 # EclipseWebsiteProject

-A website created with Java servlets, JSP (CSS and HTML included) and mySQL.
+A website created with Java servlets, JSP, JSTL (CSS and HTML included) and mySQL.

 Some features in the code: